small-tech/jsdb/README.md

 ## JavaScript Query Language (JSQL)

-Of course, when you load the data in directly, you are not running it inside JSDB so you cannot update the data or use the JavaScript Query Language (JSQL) to query it.
+In the browser-based example, above, you loaded the data in directly.
+When you do that, of course, you are not running it inside JSDB so you cannot update the data or use the JavaScript Query Language (JSQL) to query it.

-To test that out, open a Node.js command-line interface (run `node`) from the directory that your scripts are in and enter the following commands:
+To test out JSQL, open a Node.js command-line interface (run `node`) from the directory that your scripts are in and enter the following commands:

 ```js
 const JSDB = require('@small-tech/jsdb')